aws/aws-application-networking-k8s/docs/api-types/tls-route.md

 ### Considerations

-- `TLSRoute` sectionName must refer to an `TLS` protocol listener with `mode: Passthrough` in the parentRefs `Gateway`.
+- `TLSRoute` sectionName must refer to a `TLS` protocol listener with `mode: Passthrough` in the parentRefs `Gateway`.
 - `TLSRoute` only supports to have one rule.
-- `TLSRoute` doesn't support any rule matching condition.
+- `TLSRoute` does not support any rule matching condition.
 - The `hostnames` field with exactly one host name is required.
-This domain name is used as a vpc lattice's Service Name Indication (SNI) match to route the traffic to the correct backend service.

 ## Example Configuration